dojitha-mirihagalla/EN3350_Team_Hackies/README.md

+# Eco-Quest

-# Eco-Quest: A unity-based 2D game that educates users on energy conservation through interactive gameplay, highlighting the impact of decisions on energy consumption.
+## A unity-based 2D game that educates users on energy conservation through interactive gameplay, highlighting the impact of decisions on energy consumption.